ChiefMetDing/FK_HL_Model_Remake/README.md

 - `py_da`: this branch is used for data analysis related scripts.
 - `vis`: this branch is used for visualization related scripts.
 - `ml`: this branch is used for machine learning related scripts.

+## Key Files
+- `ETL.ipynb` - Read local csv files and upload to database.
+- `HL_model.ipynb` - Read data from database and process the data.
+- `machine_learning.ipynb` - Read data from local csv and perform machine learning on the data.